Last Updated on October 7, 2020 by Bryony Clapperton

 There is a 24 hours reception and tourist information available for guests of the hotel.
 Each day tour operators and providers also set up within the hotel so you can easily book tours and excursions.

 Outside the hotel there is a main street with a Gelato shop, dive shop and a few small souvenir shops.
 There is also an onsite club and casino, however these are not included within the all inclusive.

 Things to do in Playa Matapalo, Costa Rica

 Thanks to the rocky headlands that enclose the bay of Playa Matapalo the beach is quiet for a Pacific beach.
 The waves rarely reach the typical heights that can be expected of the Pacific.

-Unlike similar beaches in the area you’ll see no surfing on Playa Matapalo, instead you can try kayaking, paddle boarding.
+Unlike similar beaches in the area you’ll see no surfing on Playa Matapalo, instead you can try kayaking and paddle boarding – that’s if you are brave enough to attempt standing up on a board.

 Despite the lack of crazy surf here there are plenty of other things you can do on Playa de Matapalo.
 Some of the best things to do in Playa de Matapalo include excursions and using all thee incredible hotel facilities along with beach itself.

 Things to do in Playa de Matapalo, Costa Rica;